 “How do I get my students to ask better questions?”
 I’d wonder to myself.
 Well, the answer turned out to be blindingly obvious.
 I needed to actually teach them how to ask questions – and then practice asking questions!

-So, the steps for an Inquiry Training lesson are:
+The basic steps for an Inquiry Training lesson are:

 - Begin by purposefully puzzling the students with an image/video/text.